IPE-Initiative/founding-documents/product-profile-matrix.md

 Every product should have a (globally) unique identifier.
 An identifier could be an EAN (e.g. "978-3-16-148410-0") an UUID (e.g. "f05b7719-afd3-4fc9-bb23-3b56293ab92a") or an identifier containing the publishername plus an identifier (e.g. "xyz-publishing-123123")

+(**TBD:** Should the identifier be the same when publisher sends same product to two different parties or if party forwards product from one party to the next party?
+Alternatively we could use two identifiers, one which is created for each communication pair and one global for the product.)

 Components
 ----------